MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/readme.md

 # Implementing Storage Solutions in Microsoft Azure

-The courses in this level teach you how to build storage solutions in Microsoft Azure that are appropriate for your business needs.
-Specifically, building data warehouses, NoSQL and relational databases, and hybrid data solutions are addressed.
+The courses in this section address building data processing solutions for specific types of business problems.
+For example, this section of the skill teaches how to move data across Azure services using Databricks, how to implement batch and streaming data processing solutions, and how to integrate your existing data pipelines into Microsoft Azure.